 Apollo Candy Bars were released in the real world.

-The show's fictitious band Geronimo Jackson is evidently soon to be heard on iTunes.
+The show's fictitious band Geronimo Jackson had a single, "Dharma Lady", released on iTunes.

 "You All Everybody" (the single that Drive Shaft, Charlie's band, wrote) and "Dharma Lady" have both been adopted into DLC for Rock Band.